 Title VI of the Civil Rights Act of 1964 protects persons in the United States from being excluded from participation in, denied the benefits of, or subjected to discrimination on the basis of race, color, or national origin in any program or activity receiving federal financial assistance.
 As required by FTA, a Title VI Program is updated every three years.
-The Commission's current Title VI program was updated in June 2019 and approved by the FTA in December 2019 and is valid until July 2022.
-The 2022 Title VI report was submitted to FTA in February 2022 and staff is awaiting final approval.
+The Commission's current Title VI program was updated in February 2022 and approved by the FTA and is valid until July 2025.